 While Cache Enabler takes care of the HTML files by turning them into static resources and storing these instead of the dynamic WordPress files, Autoptimize operates on the minification side of things, taking care of the various script and style files by compressing them to help save on load speed.

 While we have only listed only a few WordPress caching plugins, there are a vast number of other plugins readily available.
-Other caching plugins include Hyper Cache, Comet Cache, Cachify and Simple Cache.
+Other caching plugins include Hyper Cache, Cachify and Simple Cache.
+Again, our top recommendation is Divi Rocket.

 We want to hear from you!